fr0nkk/matogl/README.md

   - Always called just before the `UpdateFcn(obj,d,gl)`, when needed.
   - This should contain your opengl resize pipeline.

-## Included gl utility
+## GL Matlab Utility (glmu)
-There are a few included utility in the `gl` directory.
-None of them are absolutely needed to make your own application.
-However, they help a lot to abstract some opengl stuff.
+An utility package is included in `gl\+glmu`.
+The more advanced examples use it.
+It is not needed to make your own application.
+However, it helps a lot to abstract some opengl stuff.
 Feel free to make your own or to contribute to this project!